microsoft/aroworkshop/_entries/03-04 healthcheck.md

+---
+sectionid: heathcheck
+sectionclass: h2
+title: Exploring Health Checks
+parent-id: lab-clusterapp
+---

+## Part 3 (continued)

 ### Health Checks
+In this section we will play with intentionally crashing our pods as well as making the pods non-responsive to the liveliness probes from Kubernetes and see how Kubernetes behaves.
+We will first intentionally crash our pod and see how Kubernetes will immediately spin it back up and then we will trigger the health check buy stopping the response on the `/heatlh` endpoint in our app.
+After three failures Kubernetes should kill the pod and then recreate it.

 **Step 1:** It would be best to prepare the OpenShift Web UI in either split-screen or at least open in another tab so you can quickly switch to it once you click the button.
 To get to this deployment in the UI go to: